Channing Tatum & Jenna Dewan’s Divorce Has Become ‘Challenging & Emotional,’ Per ‘Us Weekly’

 Channing Tatum and Jenna Dewan vowed to remain best friends and put their daughter, Everly, first when they announced their split.
 However, sources claim that things are beginning to get tough in their divorce.

-According to Us Weekly, Channing Tatum and Jenna Dewan are hitting a bit of a roadblock when it comes to some of the issues in their divorce, including custody of their little girl.
+According to Us Weekly, Tatum and Dewan are hitting a bit of a roadblock when it comes to some of the issues in their divorce, including custody of their little girl.

 Tatum recently filed some court documents in hopes of getting a more consistent custody arrangement for the little girl, whom he says has been struggling with the back and forth of being shuffled between her famous mother and father.

-In the paperwork, Channing reveals that he rented a home near Everly’s school, and that he even decorated her bedroom in a fairy theme so she’d feel more comfortable.
+In the paperwork, Channing reveals that he rented a home near Everly’s school and that he even decorated her bedroom in a fairy theme so she’d feel more comfortable.
 He also says that he’s been spending a lot of time with his daughter doing activities such as swimming and rock climbing.
-However, she’s still uneasy about when she she see Jenna when she’s with her father, and vice versa.
+However, Everly is still reportedly uneasy when she sees Jenna when she’s with her father, and vice versa.

-“It’s been challenging and emotional,” one insider revealed.
 “There are certain hurdles that they face,” says another source.

 The insider went on to reveal that Everly’s schedule wasn’t something that Channing thought much about while he and Jenna were married, but it has seemed to be an issue now that they’ve split.